selvendranks/secure-auction-system/README.md

 # Secure Hybrid Auction System combining centralised and decetralised approach (Firebase + blockChain)

-## FinalPaper[2] file attached .
+## FinalPaper[2] file uploaded in the repo.
 Refer it for a complete description on the project.

 Below is a basic Overview 👇